JustinDPerkins/File-Storage-Security-C1/README.md

-# Automation using Lambda to Deploy FSS- Storage Stack
+# Automation using Lambda to Deploy/Remove FSS- Storage Stack

-Automated process to deploy an FSS storage stack on each new S3 bucket using Lambda.
+1. Automated process to deploy an FSS storage stack on each new S3 bucket using Lambda.
 The storage stack will be linked to the scanner stack previously defined.
+2. Automated process to remove an FSS storage stack on each deleted S3 bucket event using Lambda.
+If the S3 bucket has an associated FSS storage Stack it will be removed.

 ![architecture](architecture.png)